 The Interfaith Alliance is dedicated to educating members of faith groups about the urgency of reducing greenhouse gas emissions.

-The Planning Committee for the Interfaith Alliance meets monthly first Thursday of the month at 12pm noon at the RepowerYolo/Indigo office at 909 5th Street in Davis.
+The Planning Committee for the Interfaith Alliance meets monthly first Thursday of the month at 12pm noon now on Zoom.
+Contact us at email@example.com for the link!

 All meetings are open.
 Send questions to firstname.lastname@example.org.

 The Interfaith Alliance

 1) educates members of faith groups about the importance of reducing greenhouse gas emissions,